asphalt-framework/asphalt/docs/userguide/contexts.rst

             ctx.add_teardown_callback(teardown, pass_exception=True)
             ctx.add_resource(db)

-The same can be achieved with :func:`~asphalt.core.context.context_teardown` by storing the yielded value::
+The same can be achieved with :func:`context_teardown` by storing the yielded value::

     class FooComponent(Component):